stolostron/rhacm-docs/_pages/advisory_review.md

 - Feature complete (FC): A build is ran to check for feature updates
 - Release candidate (RC): A build is ran to check for bugs

-View the following example of Slack thread announcement: `MCE 2.2.12 RC1 Status Thread`
+View the following example of a Slack thread announcement: `MCE 2.2.12 RC1 Status Thread`

 **Reminders:**